At least seven injured in school shooting in suburban Denver, 2 suspects in custody

 "This is a good community.
 It's usually very quiet, extremely low crime rate," said the undersheriff, who has been with the department 30 years.

-The STEM School has about 1,800 students, the undersheriff said.
-It is located about seven miles from Columbine High School, which is in Littleton, Colorado.
+The STEM School has about 1,800 students, the undersherrif said.
+It is located about seven miles from Columbine High School, which is located in Littleton, Colorado.

 On April 20, 1999, two students killed 12 of their classmates and one teacher in a mass shooting at Columbine High.

-Note: - UPDATE: Suspect wanted in Lee Drive shooting in custody